How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Can you switch home insurance at any time, or only at renewal?

-You can switch home insurance at any time — you're not required to wait until renewal.
+You can switch home insurance at any time.
+You're not required to wait until renewal.
 Most homeowners policies allow policyholder-initiated cancellation at any point during the policy term.
-However, switching mid-term may trigger a short-rate refund penalty or non-refundable fees, so it's worth calculating whether the savings justify an early exit versus simply waiting for your renewal date.
+However, switching mid-term may trigger a short-rate refund penalty or minimum earned premium fees in many states, so it's worth calculating whether the savings justify an early exit versus simply waiting for your renewal date.

 Will switching home insurance affect my mortgage or escrow account?